Today (20 April 2018) marks 1 month to go until the MOT changes come in on 20 May 2018.

 However, for some defect areas (for example, hydraulic brake fluid leaks) there might be defects at more than one level, based on the severity of the defect.
 Where that’s the case, the wording of the defect describes the difference between major or dangerous.

 You should assess which set of words the defect on the vehicle best matches.
 Then, the MOT testing service will automatically include the level (major or dangerous) in the result.

 Launching a training environment

-As we mentioned in my previous blog post, we’re launching a training environment (or prototype area) into the MOT testing service with the post 20 May changes in place.
+As we mentioned in my previous blog post (Services we're working on), we’re launching a training environment (or prototype area) into the MOT testing service with the post 20 May changes in place.
 We'll let you know when it's available.

 I’d encourage you to have a look at this when you’re logged into your profile before these changes come into effect.